Drum Castle: History

 The original 13th-century tower of Drum Castle has been suggested as the work of medieval architect Richard Cementarius, who built the Brig o' Balgownie, the first Bridge of Don, in Old Aberdeen.
 It is believed to be one of the three oldest tower houses in Scotland (and notably unaltered).
-A large wing was added in 1619 by the 9th laird, and further alterations were made during the Victorian era.

 The castle and its grounds were granted to William de Irwyn in 1323 by Robert the Bruce, and remained in the possession of Clan Irvine until 1975.
 William de Irwyn (of the Irvings of Bonshaw clan) was armour bearer/secretary (and neighbour) to King Robert the Bruce.

+When Mary, Queen of Scots, was travelling near Aberdeen in August 1564 she sent a messenger to the Laird of Drum asking him to make provisions for her, and may have visited the castle.
+A large wing was added in 1619 by the 9th laird of Drum, and further alterations were made during the Victorian era.
 In June 1636, Sir Alexander Irvine of Drum and his wife Magdalene Scrimgeour were censured for harbouring the outlaw Gilderoy.
 Drum played a role in the Covenanting Rebellion (as did nearby Muchalls Castle) leading to its being attacked and sacked three times.